What is insert editing in video production?

 Insert editing is a way to add clips to a video project without overwriting any other files.
 It pushes one clip further into the timeline to make room for the new clip.

-How to insert edit.
+How to do insert editing.

 Insert editing is easy to do by following a few simple steps: